shuwang127/SRCNN_Cpp/README.md

  - And thank you very much for Chao's work in SRCNN.

 ### What changed ?
-1. Code modified many things from original.
+1. Code modified many things from original SRCNN.
-1. OpenMP parallel looping, improved performance.
+1. OpenMP parallel processing, improved performance.
 1. Supports almost of platform - POSIX compatibled.
     - MSYS2 and MinGW-W64
     - GCC of Linux
-    - LLVM or CLANG of MacOSX.
+    - LLVM or CLANG of macOS, suporting universal binary build.

 ### License
 Follows original SRCNN_Cpp, and it is released under the GPL v2 License (refer to the LICENSE file for details).